1Px-Vision/DisasterVision-SAR/README.md

                     Structured USAR Report
 ```

-The specialized detector remains responsible for robust victim localization, while the open-vocabulary branch allows the system to recognize rescue concepts that were not necessarily included in the original victim-detector training dataset.
+The specialized detector remains responsible for robust victim localization, while the open-vocabulary branch enables the system to recognize rescue concepts not necessarily included in the original victim-detector training dataset.

 ---